Course Outline

 1. HW: Minimum 16GB of RAM and at least 60GB of free disk space.

 2. OS: Ubuntu Linux OS is preferred.
-The following applications must be installed: ip,
+The following applications should be installed: ip,

 iperf, ipcalc.